remix-run/remix/docs/guides/single-fetch.md

 Remix introduced support for "Single Fetch" ([RFC][rfc]) behind the [`future.unstable_singleFetch`][future-flags] flag in [`v2.9.0`][2.9.0] which allows you to opt-into this behavior.
 Single Fetch will be the default in [React Router v7][merging-remix-and-rr].

 Enabling Single Fetch is incredibly simple.
-Start by applying the minimal required changes to [enable Single Fetch][start], then use the [migration guide][migration-guide] for incremental changes to make in Remix v2 in preparing for [React Router v7][merging-remix-and-rr].
+Start by applying the minimal required changes to [enable Single Fetch][start], then use the [migration guide][migration-guide] for incremental changes to make in Remix v2 to ensure a smooth, non-breaking upgrade to [React Router v7][merging-remix-and-rr].

 Please also read through [Breaking Changes][breaking-changes] to be aware of some of the underlying behavior changes - specifically around serialization and status/header behavior before starting.